Sheltopusik: In captivity

-Sheltopusiks are frequently available in the exotic pet trade, though rarely captive-bred.
-They do not typically tolerate a large amount of handling, but they adapt to captivity well, feeding on crickets, meal worms, small mice, eggs, snails, or pieces of meat.
-They are even known to accept these meals from a keeper's tweezers, or even from their hands once they become used to captivity.
-However, sheltopusiks do get excited around food and have surprisingly powerful jaws.
-They make hardy captives, capable of living up to 50 years.
+The sheltopusik is frequently available in the exotic pet trade, though rarely captive-bred.
+It does not typically tolerate a large amount of handling, but it adaptsto captivity well, feeding on crickets, meal worms, small mice, eggs, snails, or pieces of meat.
+It is even known to accept these meals from a keeper's tweezers or hand, once it becomes used to captivity.
+However, the sheltopusik does get excited around food, and it has surprisingly powerful jaws.
+It makes a hardy captives, capable of living up to 50 years.

 Relationship with humans

-Remains of the Levant subspecies (P. a. levantinus) are known from Natufian sites in Occupied Palestinian Territory, suggesting that it was eaten by the local population at the time.
+Remains of the Levant subspecies (Pseudopodus apodus levantinus) are known from Natufian sites in Israel, suggesting that it was eaten by the local population at the time.